DivineOps/sasha-rosenbaum-site/content/blog/stand-with-ukraine/index.md

 **This is a broken promise**

 When the Soviet Union broke down, Ukraine had its own nuclear weapons.
-These weapons were dismantled under a guarantee of the United States, X and Russia to guarantee peace in Ukraine.
-TODO
+These weapons were dismantled under a guarantee of the United States, the United Kingdom, Russia, et al to [peace in Ukraine](https://theintercept.com/2022/02/27/ukraine-nuclear-weapons-russia-invasion/).

 I was there.
 A family friend was working as a translator for the American workers in Dnipro whose job it was to oversee the disarmment.
 I think even as a kid I questioned if anyone would really come to aid us if we were under attack.
 I never once thought that the attack would be by our brothers and sisters...

-**Ukraine cannot hold against Russian and Belorussian military without help** The world leaders keep giving inspirational speeches about the tough people of Ukraine.
+**Ukraine cannot hold against Russian and Belorussian military without help**

+The world leaders keep giving inspirational speeches about the tough people of Ukraine.

-No matter how tough Ukrainians are, or how committed they are to their freedom, they do not have enough human resources, funds, or military equipment to hold off Russia and Belorus joint invasion.
+No matter how tough Ukrainians are, or how committed they are to their freedom, they do not have enough human resources, funds, or military equipment to hold off Russia and Belarus joint invasion.

 Economic sanctions are helpful.
 But they aren't sufficient to save Ukraine from demolition today.